ShuraBlack/JIMA/README.md

 ## ✨ Features

-- 🔄 Fetch real-time data from the Idle MMO API
 - 🧱 Object-oriented representation of game entities
+- 💡 Managed requests without the need to handle it manually
 - ⚡ Easy-to-use request methods for seamless data retrieval
 - 💾 Built-in configuration management for API keys and application settings
 - 🔍 Support for various game features like world bosses, guild conquests, and market history